Etosha, Sesriem, Swakopmund, Windhoek

 With a little luck, you can observe free-roaming desert elephants.

-Dinner, Overnight & Breakfast at Twyfelfontein Country Lodge
+Dinner, Overnight and Breakfast at Twyfelfontein Country Lodge.

 This morning after a lovely breakfast, you will visit the famous prehistoric rock engravings at Twyfelfontein, a UNESCO World Heritage Site.